 Slotting inventory seeks to achieve maximum efficiency and storage capacity.

-Common slotting goals include:
+Common warehouse slotting strategies include:

 - - Improving warehouse space utilization